 It took a few years before I started seeing royalties coming in, but over the years it built and built until after about 5 years it got to a significant amount.
 That’s when I started to think about starting my own company.

-There are different types of publishers and different kinds of people working for publishers, and to me, the best type of person was someone who was encouraging, likes what you do, they don’t mind if it comes back a bit different to what they were expecting, as long as the quality was good.
+There are different types of publishers and different kinds of people working for publishers.
+To me, the best type of person was someone who was encouraging and likes what you do.
+They don’t mind if it comes back a bit different to what they were expecting, as long as the quality was good.

 What were some of the early pitfalls you experienced and what would your advise be to people so they can avoid them?

-For someone starting out and are looking for their first publisher, what do you recommend them doing to accomplish that first step?
+For someone starting out and is looking for their first publisher, what Can They Do To accomplish that first step?
 For example, should they have one great album or is a few great songs enough?